How We Position Your Business

 The Problem: "Unlike those other guys who don't care about their clients..." makes you look petty.
 Prospects wonder what you say about them behind their backs.

-The Fix: Contrast approaches, not character.
-"Their model is volume-based, ours is precision-based" is a fair contrast.
+How We Avoid It: We contrast approaches, not character.
+"Their model is volume-based, yours is precision-based" is a fair contrast.
 "They don't care" is an attack.
-Focus on what you do differently, not what's wrong with them.
+We focus on what you do differently, not what's wrong with them.

 Mistake 4: Too Many Differentiators